Uni Crime Stats, Church vs. Wonga, Female Grads do better, Fantasy Footie…

 University Crime Statistics Released

-A survey by the University Guide has revealed the crimes that affect students most in different cities.
+A survey by The Complete University Guide has revealed the crimes that affect students most in different cities.
 Hull, perhaps surprisingly, has the highest number of crimes outside of London, with Manchester a close second.

 Birmingham leads the field in robberies with Essex and Aston being most prevalent in terms of violent crime.